goldor8/BoxFiller/README.md

 `py main.py`

-To run the game in custom terminal you to run the main.py file with "termilib" keyword argument after "--display" or "-d" argument.
+To run the game in custom terminal you to run the main.py file with "termilib" keyword argument after "--display" or "-d" argument. (deprecated this display is only supported on windows and some features are missing causing errors)

 `py main.py --display termilib`